paladique/AzureSample-Guestbook/README.md

 This simplified demo is a digital guestbook that walks through different types of data, using the Azure Data platform.

-*👷🏿‍♀️ This is functional, but still a work in progress!
+👷🏿‍♀️⚠ *This is functional, but still a work in progress!
 Contributions welcome!*

 ## How it works